Quansight/Quansight-website/apps/consulting/posts/working-across-panel-and-ipywidgets-ecosystems.md

 enormous possibilities for designing flexible GUIs (both in notebooks and in web applications).

-## Panel and ipywidgets demonstration
+## Panel and ipywidgets Demonstration

 We'll show you an example in this notebook that uses widgets from ipywidgets within a Panel app.
 We are going to modify an example Panel app for exploring